ahernot/tag-indexer/README.md

 <br><br>
 ## Working principle
 * Retrieving tags to process from the tags database
-* Running through the directories to decipher changes (operating principle: dir size change $\Leftrightarrow$ dir change, yet not always true)
+* Running through the directories to decipher changes
-    * Or maybe can use dir edit date, if reliable?
-More tests needed
-* Change will be compared with the contents of the '.pytags' hidden file
+* Change will be compared with the contents of the '.pytags_tags' hidden file
 * Only files' tags will be accounted for by the program